 Next Video Playing In ×

-So, I confess, I have always had a real problem with [Inaudible 00:04].
-I know that sounds terrible to say but here’s my issue, we all know the famous saying quoted from the [Inaudible 00:11] that temple was only destroyed because of the [Inaudible 00:14], baseless hatred.
-So if there is a spiritual remedy be undertaken on [Inaudible 00:19].
-It is clearly debanished, baseless hatred from our hearts.
-We have to resolve never to feel baseless hatred.
-We pray and ask God’s assistance, we join facebook campaigns, we engage of acts of [Inaudible 00:33] baseless love to just love people for no reason rather than hate people for no reason but here’s the problem.
-Honestly, how often are you attempted to hate somebody baselessly?
-When is the last time, you are walking down the street, you saw somebody, ‘Oh, there’s Phil, I hate him’, just no reason, baseless.
+When is the last time you were walking down the street, you saw somebody, ‘Oh, there’s Phil, I hate him.’
+Just no reason, baseless.
 We don’t do that.
 I mean, are you like that?
 Is there anyone you know like that?
 Are we creating some kind of scarecrow with baseless hatred that just doesn’t exist and then, we congratulate ourselves that we don’t have this terrible sin.
 Wow!
 Great, you are not a psychopath.
-You should be proud of that, I mean what if every year we congratulate ourselves about how we have purged [Inaudible 01:13] from our heart, we no longer hate people baselessly.
+You should be proud of that, I mean what if every year we congratulate ourselves about how we have purged sinat chinam from our heart, we no longer hate people baselessly.
 As if you did in the first place?
-[Inaudible 01:19], I mean those are very strong words.
+Sinat chinam.
+I mean, those are very strong words.

-What I want to do with you in this video series is to analyze that story, to read it through with you and to try to figure out through looking at that story.
-What is [Inaudible 02:37] really is because the strange thing is as you read the story it doesn’t seem to be about baseless hatred at all.
-I think, if we read that story with clear eyes, we will arrive at a surprising understanding of the nature of [Inaudible 02:55], of baseless hatred.
-It is not something not that monstrous feel, that psychopath feel, hatred for no reason.
-Indeed the kind of baseless hatred that the Gomorrah talks about, it is uncomfortable close to home.
+What I want to do with you in this video series is to analyze that story, to read it through with you, and to try to figure out through looking at that story what sinat chinam really is.
+Because the strange thing is, that as you read the story it doesn’t seem to be about baseless hatred at all.
+I think that if we read that story with clear eyes, we will arrive at a surprising understanding of the nature of sinat chinam, of baseless hatred.
+It is not something that monsters feel, that psychopaths feel; hatred for no reason.
+Indeed, the kind of baseless hatred that the Gemara talks about, it’s uncomfortably close to home.